wwang374/wwang374.github.io/README.md

 # Weitong Wang

-I am currently a graduate student at University of California at Berekeley, advised by Prof. Melanie Wood.
+I am currently a postdoc at Shing-Tung Yau Center of Southeast University in China, advised by Prof. Yi Li.
 My main interest is number theory, in particular arithmetic statistics.
-You can reach me by email: wwang at math.berkeley.edu.
+You can reach me by email: weitongwang2606@foxmail.com.

 Here is my [CV](https://wwang374.github.io/cv_WWang.pdf).